 If you have a background in business law, finance, banking, marketing, sales, human resources, manufacturing, retail, money management, or any other area of business, you are needed to help college students at Shivapuri Business College gain a broader and deeper understanding of their chosen profession.
 Offer lectures, seminars, workshops or case studies.
 Or, simply engage the students in conversation about your area of expertise.
 Stories of your business or management experience provide real-life context and greatly enhance these students education and futures.

-Serve in Kathmandu – in a deep valley at an altitude lower than Denver.
+Serve in Kathmandu!
+In a deep valley at an altitude lower than Denver, yet surrounded by soaring mountains, the friendly and resilient Nepali people welcome you warmly.
 The 2015 earthquakes that devastated Nepal’s infrastructure also deepened the widespread poverty that persists today.
-In the face of multiple daily challenges, the friendly and resilient Nepali people – especially the bright, smiling children – welcome you warmly.
+You’re a link to a promising future.
 As a short-term volunteer, you can teach conversational English and business management, help repair living and learning spaces, provide support and training to marginalized women, and nurture impoverished children.

 Nepal Community Volunteer Projects